jdrumgoole/quick-start-python-and-mongodb/ep002-PyMongo-Create.md

 (You should set up your environment as described in [Episode 1]())

+In the next four episodes we will take you through the standard [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operators that every database is expected to support.
+In this episode we will focus on **Create**.

+##Create

 MongoDB has exact analogies to most of the concepts we know from SQL land.

 |  SQL           | MongoDB        |